-One of the biggest wins for hemp is that it doesn’t require pesticides, herbicides, or insecticides to grow.
+One of the biggest wins for hemp materials is that it doesn’t require pesticides, herbicides, or insecticides to grow.
 These chemicals are toxic to the environment, including the people and animals around the farmland.
-This distinguishes it from cotton which requires a significant amount of these chemicals during farming.
+This distinguishes it from cotton, which requires a significant amount of these chemicals during farming.

 During production, we can also see more of hemp’s eco-friendly nature.
 Since the whole plant is useful, it produces no industrial waste by-products.
 Manufacturers convert the stalks to textile fibers and woody parts into hemp products like eco-friendly dog beds and animal bedding.

-Hemp fabric is often praised for its eco-friendly and sustainable nature.
-This fabric comes from a crop that requires an environmentally friendly procedure.
+Clothes made from hemp fabric are often praised for their eco-friendly and beneficial qualities.
 These are some of the pros of one of the most eco-friendly fabrics in the world:

 Highlighted below are the cons of hemp fabric:

 According to the brand, WAMA is a pioneer in making premium hemp underwear.
 This brand creates organic hemp underwear made with hemp fabric.
-Underwears are delicate products that can benefit from the breathable, antibacterial, and soft qualities of hemp.
+Underwears are delicate products that can benefit from hemp's breathable, antibacterial, and soft qualities.
 Also, WAMA has a Global Organic Textile Standard (GOTS) certification and only uses natural fabrics.

 Tentree places the planet and people first throughout its processes.
 This brand makes pieces using eco-friendly fabrics such as hemp fabric, organic cotton, TENCEL, and recycled polyester.